dosarf/aweson/README.rst

     Both operands can be dict keys in a list item, e.g. expressions like ``JP.years[JP.planned_budget < JP.realized_budget]`` are supported.

-In addition to this, existence of a sub-item or path also be used as a list item selector, e.g. ``JP.years[JP.planned_budget]`` would select only the years where the key ``planned_budget`` exists.
+In addition to this, existence of a sub-item or path can also be used as a list item selector, e.g. ``JP.years[JP.planned_budget]`` would select only the years where the key ``planned_budget`` exists.